Browse the Guide:

 photocopies of patents of her inventions and articles she has written,

 KELLY, MARY.
 LETTER, 1862.
 0.1 cu. ft.
 Letter written to Mary Kelly by an unidentified Union soldier.
 Soldier was a member of the 10th Iowa infantry.
 Letter describes an ambush by Confederate soldiers that killed five men and wounded eight.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-023

 KELLEY, HENRY J. (1926-1988).
 PAPERS, 1948-1988.
 14.8 cu. ft.
 Aeronautical engineer and mathematician; Christopher C. Kraft Professor of Aerospace and Ocean Engineering at Virginia Tech, 1978-1988.
 Collection includes research files, drafts of papers and presentations, teaching files, correspondence, and slides/transparencies.
 Archives of American Aerospace Exploration.
 Finding aid available online.
 Ms1988-021.